Assigning variables in Azure SQL Data Warehouse

 DECLARE @v INT = (SELECT TOP 1 c_customer_sk FROM Customer where c_last_name = 'Smith') , @v1 INT = (SELECT TOP 1 c_customer_sk FROM Customer where c_last_name = 'Jones') ;

-You cannot initialise and use a variable in the same DECLARE statement.
-To illustrate the point the example below is not allowed as @p1 is both initialized and used in the same DECLARE statement.
-This will result in an error.
+You cannot initialize and use a variable in the same DECLARE statement.
+To illustrate the point, the following example is not allowed since @p1 is both initialized and used in the same DECLARE statement.
+The following example gives an error.

 DECLARE @p1 int = 0 , @p2 int = (SELECT COUNT (*) FROM sys.types where is_user_defined = @p1 ) ;